lightstep/terraform-provider-lightstep/README.md

 * Install Terraform (will work with v0.11, not with v0.12)
 * In `the terraform.tfstate` file, under resource, change the "nksingh-demo" values to your target project name, that you will also set in your `main.tf` file.
 Yes this is hacky but it's a hackathon project :)
+  * The reason is that Terraform on an empty state will try to make a project but our project api create is not a public endpoint.
+Therefor, we're tricking Terrform into thinking the project already exists!
+Which it actually does.
 * In `main.tf` make sure you set the right organization that contains your target project, as well as check that your API key has the right permissions for that org/project as well
 * Set LIGHTSTEP_API_KEY environment variable before the following